On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

-We now explain how to obtain the homology class from a broken line diagram.
-Lemma \ref{lem:symplectization-level} shows that a curve in $\Sigma \times \R$ represents a homology class that is a non-negative combination of the $D_i$.
+\begin{proof} Lemma \ref{lem:symplectization-level} shows that a curve in $\Sigma \times \R$ represents a homology class that is a non-negative combination of the $D_i$.
 The proof furthermore shows that the coefficients in this decomposition can be obtained projecting the curve onto the divisor $D_i$ near the region where the Reeb orbits are the normal circles to $D_i$.
-The point is that this degree can also be computed by looking at the homology classes in $\rho \in H_1(\pi^{-1}(s);\Z)$ carried by the tubes entering this region.
-Let $s_i \in S$ be the point where the Reeb orbits are normal circles to $D_i$; they represent the homology class $v_\Reeb(s_i)$.
+The point is that this degree can also be computed by looking at the homology class $\rho \in H_1(\pi^{-1}(s);\Z)$ carried by the tubes entering this region.
+Let $s_i \in S$ be the point where the Reeb orbits are normal circles to $D_i$; they represent the homology class $v_\Reeb(s_i)$; in particular, $v_\Reeb(s_i)$ is an integral class.
 In the portion of the fibration over $(s_i -\epsilon, s_i+\epsilon)$, choose an integral basis of sections of $H_1(\pi^{-1}(s);\Z)$ consisting of $v_\Reeb(s_i)$ and another class $v_b$.
 Of course, in the choice of $v_b$ there is freedom to add an integer multiple of $v_\Reeb(s_i)$ or reverse the sign.
 Now decompose the homology class $\rho$ as $\rho = nv_\Reeb(s_i) + mv_b$.
 The projection $r$ of $\pi^{-1}(s_i-\epsilon, s_i+\epsilon)$ onto $D_i$ collapses the circle $v_\Reeb(s_i)$, and maps $v_b$ to $r(v_b)$, the homology class of a loop on the divisor.
 Thus it maps $\rho = nv_\Reeb(s_i) + mv_b$ to $mr(v_b)$.
 The arguments of Lemma \ref{lem:symplectization-level} show that the projection of $\rho$ to $r(v_b)$ has the same degree at every point, either $1$ or $-1$ depending on orientations, so that the total degree is either $m$ or $-m$.
 Since we already know that the degree is non-negative, we find that it equals $|m|$, and tube carrying the homology class $\rho$ contributes $|m|D_i$ to the total homology class of curve.
+It is clear that $|m|$ is also the divisibility of $\rho$ in the rank one lattice $TU^{\trop}(\Z)/v_{\Reeb}(s_{i})$.

-The number $|m|$ is evident in the broken line diagram as well: look at points were the graph crosses the rays corresponding to $v_\Reeb(s_i)$, and at each such point, take the tangent vector $\rho$, project it to the rank-one lattice $TU^\trop/v_\Reeb(s_i)$.
-The degree $|m|$ is the divisibility of the image of $\rho$.
-If the intersection of the graph with the ray $v_\Reeb(s_i)$ is singular (if it coincides with at vertex of the graph), then we compute the same quantity slightly to either side of the ray, and the balancing condition guarantees that the result is well-defined.
+If the intersection of the graph with the ray $v_\Reeb(s_i)$ is singular (if it coincides with at vertex of the graph), then we compute the same quantity slightly to either side of the ray, and the balancing condition guarantees that the result is well-defined. \end{proof}